May 17, 2023

 Antisemitism in Arabic language posts

-In Arabic language posts, such as content posted about Eurovision by the official Arabic Twitter page of the Israeli Ministry of Foreign Affairs, a common motif was the repetition of the Houthi slogan: “God is the greatestDeath to AmericaDeath to IsraelCurse on the Jews, Victory to Islam.”
+In Arabic language posts, such as content posted about Eurovision by the official Arabic Twitter page of the Israeli Ministry of Foreign Affairs, a common motif found was the repetition of the Houthi slogan (pictured below): “God is the greatestDeath to AmericaDeath to IsraelCurse on the Jews, Victory to Islam.”
 This slogan, in addition to specifically cursing the Jewish people, also alludes to the conspiracy theory of Jewish world domination and Jews controlling the Western world, specifically.

-The five main themes identified in Eurovision-related antisemitism posts:
+The five main themes identified in Eurovision-related antisemitic posts:

 1. Jews control Eurovision